205: Rocket Attack USA

 Casper the Friendly Ghost is a character created by Seymour Reit and Joe Oriolo for a 1939 children’s book and later adapted into a series of Famous Studios animated shorts beginning in 1945.
 The popular theme song was written by Jerry Livingston and Mack David.
 More animated shorts were produced in the 1950s, ‘60s, late ‘70s, and mid-’90s, and a live action feature was released in 1995.

-[Vaguely New York accent.]
-Now we thought it would be funny to put a rock under the tire of the car, and here comes Fannie Flagg to help us.
+Now we thought it would be funny to place a rock under the tire of the car.
+Now here comes Fannie Flagg to help us.

-Fannie Flagg is an actress, author, and former Miss Alabama best known for her work Fried Green Tomatoes at the Whistle Stop Café and her many appearances on The Match Game in the 1970s.
+An imitation of Allen Funt (1914-1999), the producer and host of the television series Candid Camera, which aired in various incarnations between 1948 and 1967.
+The basic premise of the show was to place unsuspecting people in embarrassing and bizarre situations and then film the wacky results.
+Fannie Flagg is an actress, author, and former Miss Alabama best known for her 1987 novel Fried Green Tomatoes at the Whistle Stop Café which was adapted into the 1991 film titled Fried Green Tomatoes, and her many appearances on The Match Game in the 1970s.

 Still shaking the bushes, boss.